Trout hits 38th homer, Lorenzen sharp as Angels beat A's 4-1 – KION546

 The Angels had just one hit against A’s starter Adrian Martinez in three innings before breaking through in the fourth.
 Trout led off with a home run to center, his 10th of the month.

-Shohei Ohtani followed Trout’s home run with a single, while Ward reached base on a fielder’s choice.
+Shohei Ohtani followed with a single, while Ward reached base on a fielder’s choice.
 After a wild pitch by Martinez put both runners into scoring position, Matt Thaiss hit an RBI single for a 2-1 lead.
 Duffy made it 3-1 on a ground ball that scored Ward.

+“I thought Martinez threw the ball well with a lot of movement on his pitches and we got to him the second time through the order and hit some balls hard,” Angels interim manager Phil Nevin said.
+“Those guys (Trout and Ohtani) are guys we lean on a lot and to get the three (runs) in that spot was big.”

 In the eighth inning, Ward added his 22nd home run of the season on a blast to center field.